 The Americans lost a B-24 from the 455th BG; one missing from the 456th; and one lost from the 459th.
 In every case Flak was held to be the cause.
 The only part of the escort to engage was the 332nd FG whose 302nd FS took on five Bf 109s and claimed three of them (one each for 1/Lt.
 Luther H. Smith Jr., 2/Lt.
 Robert H. Smith and 1/Lt.
 Laurence D. Wilkins).
 In fact the Gruppe lost only one aircraft, Bf 109 G-6 W.Nr.
 163904 of the 2.
 Staffel’s Obltn.
 Heinz Krößmann who was killed south west of Cheval-Blanc (Vaucluse).
 This officer was 30 years old at the time of his death.

 Jafü Süd reported that eight Bf 109s had scrambled in the course of the 20th, in a single operation, but had not sighted the enemy.
 The Allies overheard these aircraft landing between 13.23 and 13.30 hours.
-On the 21st, there was no Allied air activity but seven pairs of Bf 109s had operated without loss against the French Resistance east of Valence, alongside Geschwader Bongart.
+On the 21st, there was no Allied air activity but seven pairs of Bf 109s had operated without loss against the French Resistance east of Valence ((probably over the Vercors Plateau) alongside Geschwader Bongart.
 These sorties were in support of airborne troops landing in 22 gliders that morning near Vassieux-en-Vercors.

 Next day, there was one scramble in Rotte strength (probably against a reconnaissance aircraft) but without any sighting.
 In addition there were seven “special operations” (17 sorties in total) supporting the 157.
 Reserve Division against guerrillas and it may be that this referred to the use of WGr.
 21 mortars.
 All the aircraft returned safely.
 Geschwader Bongart committed 68 aircraft to the same action.
 Unteroffizier Ohmert logged two separate scrambles on the 22nd.
 During the morning, carrying a droptank, he reported seeing Liberators but did not engage; in the afternoon he looked for a reconnaissance aircraft but did not find it.
 Shortly before this second take-off, he took his white 1 on a brief test flight.